Shirozo/Shirozo/README.md

 - Software Developer Intern at [OptoGrow](https://www.optogrow.com/) Operations Management Services.

 ## 🎓 About Me
 Hello!
-I'm Neil Bryan Bagas, a passionate backend developer with 1 year of experience in building web applications.
+I'm Neil Bryan Bagas, a passionate full-stack developer with 1 year of experience in building web applications.
 I thrive on solving complex problems and always eager to learn new technologies.
 My expertise lies in creating scalable, efficient, and user-friendly applications using modern web technologies.

 Outside of coding, I train taekwondo sometimes and an avid online gamer.
 I'm also a sci-fi enthusiast and also watch all those sci-fi movie especially about space.
 My passion project is developing an open-source project towards automation of previous manual task.